noooop/Reading_List/awesome_vlm.md

 formatting inconsistencies or repetitive patterns, subsequent RL remains effective.
 This suggests that imperfect reasoning traces can still provide useful guidance.
 Nonetheless, models initialized with clean and consistent data show more stable RL convergence and achieve higher overall performance.
-  - Reinforcement Learning: What’s Challenging and What Works
+  - Reinforcement Learning: What’s Challenging and What Works (GRPO)
     - Data preparation
     - Reward system
       - The extraction of the final answer in RLVR.